Food banks see more volunteers, but uncertainty looms

 Their current shifts are limited to 80 people, down from 150 prior to the pandemic.
 Masks are required.
 Vaccinations are not.

-Sign-ups to volunteer have spilled into January, though Nelson said she is encouraging more people to volunteer after the holidays, when charities usually see a drop-off in people lending a hand.
+Sign-ups to volunteer have spilled into January, though Nestlen said she is encouraging more people to volunteer after the holidays, when charities usually see a drop-off in people lending a hand.

 The pandemic, in many ways, has forced charities to innovate and offer virtual or remote volunteering options.
 But those options can be limited for food banks, who need more hands-on help.